rosiegardner/mystery-zone/README.md

 #### By: Rosie Gardner

 ## Description
- This repository serves as a Research and Planning log with a capstone propsoal for final project at Epicodus.
+This application allows users to upload png or jpeg files from personal device.
+Serving as a Research and Planning log with a capstone propsoal for final project at Epicodus.

 ### Technologies Used